Smartphone Photography: The Rules Of A Professional Photographer

 Creating a Polar Globe:

-Another great sphere to use smartphone photography for is creating polar globes.
-These are also known as tiny planets and are an act of turning an image or say, a panorama into a little world.
+Another great sphere to use smartphone photography is creating polar globes.
+These are also famous as tiny planets and are an act of turning an image or say, a panorama into a little world.
 This style is often achieved by wrapping the image so that the left side joins the right side to create a continuous shot.
 A panorama indeed gives one more room to play with the image.

 Rule of Thirds: